-When it comes to kitchen appliances, nothing says modern and sleek like a beautiful new electric smooth top ceramic or glass top stove top.
+Regarding kitchen appliances, nothing says modern and sleek like a beautiful new smooth ceramic or glass stovetop.
+And nothing says “Oh, no!” louder than a burnt-on mess or ugly scratch!

-While it beats a coil element type cooktop in the style department, a glass top stove top requires a different kind of proactive care to keep it looking good while at the same time preventing discoloration and scratching.
+While it beats a coil element type cooktop in the style department, a glass cooktop requires a different kind of proactive care to keep it looking good, while at the same time preventing discoloration and scratching.

 What NOT to do